starryalley/Anduril2/README.md

 ### Fireplace mode (in Candle mode)

-2 additional wobble styles: fireplace_slow and fireplace_fast.
+Two additional wobble styles: fireplace_slow and fireplace_fast.
 Use `4H` to cycle through all 3 wobble styles.
 This is a saved configuration.

 - style 1: Anduril2 stock candle mode (default)
 - style 2: fireplace slow wobble